Traumatic Brain Injuries FAQs

 Answer: There is no simple answer to this complex question.
 The answer depends on many factors such as:

-Complexity of the accident – a simple fender bender where fault is clear, versus a hit-and-run with serious injuries;
+- Complexity of the accident – a simple fender bender where the fault is clear, versus a hit-and-run with serious injuries;

 Our recommendation is to always speak with an experienced Personal Injury Attorney to evaluate your specific case factors, your situation, and the appropriateness of retaining a lawyer.
 Remember, when you deal directly with an insurance company, you are dealing with a large, corporate entity, specifically staffed with lawyers and specialists trained in techniques to minimize the value of your claims.
 They utilize many techniques that are very effective in reducing the value of their offers to you.
 You can read about numerous examples of case results were settlement offers increased by a factor of ten or more when clients have legal representation.
 Do not give up your only leverage in dealing with an insurance company; you’re right to legal representation and due process.
 We provide an initial free consultation and personal injury case evaluation for all potential clients and will give you an honest assessment of the case including a potential value and strategy to win your case.